alex-gamero/100-days-of-code/log.md

 **Thoughts**: It was a good day, calm and pleasant.
 Being able to review code calmly and without due dates for some huge project is great.

+### Day 98: October 05, Sunday

+**Today's Progress**: Today I was working on code for my Java OOP assignment and also applying for jobs, and I finally got a job interview.

+**Thoughts**: It was a good day, calm and pleasant.
+Being able to finish code for my assignment calmly was really god.